Barley vs. Wheat — Health Impact and Nutrition Comparison

-Wheat and barley are versatile, widely used grains.
-Wheat is mainly used as a source of food in different states, and barley is mostly used for beer brewing and as cattle feed.
+Wheat and barley are versatile, widely used cereal grains.
+Wheat is mainly used as a food source in different states, and barley is mostly used for beer brewing and cattle feed.

-Although there is no significant difference in nutritional content comparison, wheat is a better source of minerals while barley is richer in vitamins.
+Although there is no significant difference in nutrition comparison, wheat is a better source of minerals and vitamins.

 Table of contents